Decontamination and Dismantlement of Hot Cells/Facilities and Removal/Disposal of Legacy Materials

 One of our core strengths is cradle to grave waste management, treatment, and disposal.

-Through work control and planning, facility management, radiological protection, and environmental health and safety programs.
+Ensure Compliance and Safety Through work control and planning, facility management, radiological protection, and environmental health and safety programs.

 We have the resources to manage complex projects.
 Our Technical and Nuclear services staff have a broad range of experience throughout the DOE EM complex.
 This project included effectively managing Hazardous Category 3 nuclear facilities.